-In 2018, the Expatriate Archive Centre (EAC) looks forward to celebrating its 10th anniversary as an independent foundation.
-To mark this milestone the EAC is launching Saudade, an art project that will showcase collections that have been acquired by the EAC in the past 10 years.
-Ten selected artists will be asked to create a piece of art that is inspired by a collection/piece from a collection from the EAC.
-All ten pieces of art will have to fit in an old suitcase.
+In 2018 the Expatriate Archive Centre (EAC) celebrates its 10th anniversary as an independent foundation.
+To mark this milestone the EAC launched Saudade, an art project showcasing collections that have been acquired by the EAC in the past 10 years.
+Ten artists have created a piece of art inspired by a collection/piece from a collection from the EAC.
+All ten pieces of art have to fit together in an old suitcase.

 And so we find it fitting as we look back on ten years of collecting these important documents and stories, to pack this special suitcase full of artistic responses to the irreplaceable pieces of social history we hold at our archive.
 At the end of this project the EAC will publish a book that will include pictures and descriptions of these pieces of art, archival pieces that inspired them, as well as interviews with each artist.

 If you are interested in being a part of this exciting collaboration, please contact the EAC at email@example.com.